UberNick/opendeadlock/README.md

 * https://flutter.dev/docs/get-started/install

+The easiest way to do this is to clone the project then run flutter doctor

+`git clone git@github.com:flutter/flutter.git`

+Windows console:

+`cd flutter\bin`

+`flutter doctor`

+Mac/Linux terminal:

+`cd flutter/bin`

+`./flutter doctor`

-Note that Flutter has additional dependendies based on the system being used and type of output being used.
+Note that Flutter has additional dependencies based on the system being used and type of output being used.
+Flutter doctor should take care of most dependencies and warn about anything that's missing.

 #### Visual Studio